 Without the ability to create energy, our brain couldn’t function.

 This is the simple version.
-And is the general reason why B vitamins can contribute to optimal brain function.
-Beyond energy production, there are 3 B vitamins that play specific roles in the brain and nervous system.
+And is the reason why B vitamins can contribute to optimal brain function.
+Beyond energy production, there are three B vitamins that play specific roles in the brain and nervous system.
 Vitamins B6, B9, and B12 are considered the major players when it comes to brain health.

 Vitamin B6 is a medium sized molecule in comparison with the other seven B vitamins.
 B6 is a necessary cofactor in over 140 different enzymatic processes that work with the synthesis, breakdown, and conversion of amino acids within the body .